Lakeshore Cricket League Summer Rulebook

 Player Registrations

-All players/members of the club must be registered with the League.
-Umpires can check players ID at any given point in a match or after the match.
-Acceptable form of ID is the Driver License cards, the on field umpire shall verify ID cards and reserves the right to disallow players without ID cards to participate in the game.
-If a team plays an unregistered player and the player cannot provide his ID even after the game, then that game will be disqualified and opposition will win the game with a bonus point.
-Captains have to be careful that no unregistered player should participate at any point else a team / particular player / captain can be banned from the League.
 If a player is registered after April 12th, $25 admin fee will be applicable per player per team per division.
-Last day to add a player is August 12th.
+Last day to add a player in T25/ T30 format is August 5th.
+Last day to add a player in T20/T12 is August 20th.
 At this date, the squads will be locked & No player additions can be made after this date.
-A player is allowed only one transfer in the season to a different Club / Team. $25 admin fee will still apply and the deadline for transfer is June 15th.
+A player is allowed only one transfer in the season to a different Club / Team. $25 admin fee will still apply and the deadline for transfer is July 10th.
 After that, no players can be transferred to another club / Team.
+No minimum games required for Playoffs for any of the formats.

 A player is only Allowed to Represent One Club

-A Player can only represent One Club in different Divisions at Lakeshore Cricket League (ex. if Riders Cricket Club have 2 Teams - 1 in Premier, 1 in 1st Division - Only then can a player represent Riders CC for 2 different Divisions).
-A player is not allowed to play for any other club in another Division under any other circumstance.
+A Player can only represent One Club in different Divisions or formats at Lakeshore Cricket League (ex. if Riders Cricket Club have 2 Teams - 1 in Premier, 1 in 1st Division - Only then can a player represent Riders CC for 2 different Divisions or different formats).
+A player is not allowed to play for any other club in another Division or format under any other circumstance.
 If this happens, then the Games will be disqualified for that particular team.
 Captains have to be careful and let your players know else your team will be Disqualified.

 Team Management: